(2010) 28 minutes, HD

 Best international film at 2011 Courtisane Festival of Film Video and Media Art, Ghent.

-Why Colonel Bunny Was Killed was a fascinating example of colonial forensics, which used a forgotten memoir entitled ‘Among the Wild Tribes of the Afghan Frontier’ as the starting point for a suggestive and never dogmatic exploration of Englishness, subaltern history and the relationship between empire and photography.
+A fascinating example of colonial forensics, which used a forgotten memoir entitled ‘Among the Wild Tribes of the Afghan Frontier’ as the starting point for a suggestive and never dogmatic exploration of Englishness, subaltern history and the relationship between empire and photography.

 Sukdhev Sandhu, Sight & Sound April 2016